How To Sleep Better, Breathe Better, and Look Your Best, Too (Part Two)

 Tongue position and swallowing is a game changer for the body!
 Isn’t it amazing how much this seemingly small thing can actually affect in a big, big way?

-But if you want fast relief from the neck and shoulder tightness that goes along with tongue stuff, there’s lots more you can do, too.
-Here are some of my favourite exercises to help support your body in its healing process!
+But if you want relief from the neck and shoulder tightness that goes along with tongue stuff, there’s lots more you can do, too.
+I share lots of exercises and tips for the upper body in all my teaching, so make sure you hop onboard with my newsletter below.
+And if you want some instant upper body happiness, try this class with some of my favourite neck pain relief moves.
+Enjoy!